-The PHA staff member who views the original document must make a photocopy, annotate the copy with the name of the person who provided the document and the date the original was viewed, and sign the copy.
+If the PHA staff member views the original document makes a photocopy, staff must annotate the copy with the name of the person who provided the document and the date the original was viewed and sign the copy.

 Any family self-certifications must be made in a format acceptable to the PHA and may be signed in the presence of a PHA representative or notary public.